coinvent/coinvent/architecture.md

 Each top-level component is an actor, which can send and receive messages to other actors.
 Each API request is marked as either *fast* or *slow*:

  - Fast messages get an immediate result within the http response.
- - Slow messages send an immediate receipt response with a job-id, followed later by a result (which may indicate failure).
+ - Slow messages send an immediate receipt response with a job-id (using http code 202 "accepted for processing"), followed later by a result (which may indicate failure).
 This later message is either pushed via a callback, or pulled by polling.

 ### TODO System Stack Diagram